France's Hollande urges euro zone growth effort

 Hollande has challenged Germany's focus on strict austerity measures since he came to power in May.
 The International Monetary Fund weighed in this month, saying Greece, Portugal and Spain should be given more time to cut their public deficits.

-"The goal, too, is to harmonies interest rates in the euro zone," Hollande said, noting it was unsustainable to have some states borrowing at 1 percent interest and others at 7 percent.
+"The goal, too, is to harmonize interest rates in the euro zone," Hollande said, noting it was unsustainable to have some states borrowing at 1 percent interest and others at 7 percent.

-"Budgetary union must be completed with a partial mutualisation of debt, through euro bonds," he said.
+"Budgetary union must be completed with a partial mutualization of debt, through euro bonds," he said.

-In the same interview with Britain's Guardian newspaper, Hollande said he would like to see Britain "fully engaged" in Europe, but added that he could not influence its future.

-"I see that for the moment they want to be more in retreat.
-The British are tied by the accords they have signed up to.
-They can't detach from them.
-At least they have the merit of clarity.
-They aren't in the euro zone or budgetary union.
-I don't intend to force them," he is quoted as saying.